palsreejib/Image-Classification-using-Sonification/README.md

 ---

 ## Project Structure
-* refer to `/nobooks` folder for code for all 5 model
+* refer to `/nobooks` folder for code for all 5 models
-* refer to `/utilities-notebook` for code for image sonification using Griffin-Lim algo and code for spectrogram representation of generated audio `.wav` files
+* refer to `/utilities-notebook` for code for image sonification using the Griffin-Lim algorithm and code for spectrogram representation of generated audio `.wav` files
+* refer to `/data/vehicle_spectrogram` for the 4 class dataset of generated spectrograms from the sonified images